rafitj/lets-go-charmander/README.md

  as he ventures through the many regions of the Pokemon world battling other Pokemon to gain XP and grow.
 Each round you have 3 lives and your goal is to use your fire-attack to defeat all the enemies before they defeat you and set you back.
 Gain as much XP as you can and finish all 3 levels to get the end of Charmander's epic adventure!

+ This was made for my CS348 course at UW.

 ## Usage
 **This project requires `javafx`**.